 Property and equipment are stated at cost less accumulated depreciation and amortization.
 Major improvements are capitalized and minor replacements, maintenance and repairs are charged to expense as incurred.
 Upon retirement or disposal of assets, the cost and related accumulated depreciation are removed from the consolidated balance sheets.
 Depreciation is expensed over the estimated useful lives of the assets, which range from two to eight years, on a straight-line basis.
 Accelerated methods of depreciation are used for tax purposes.
-We amortize leasehold improvements over the useful life of the related lease, whichever is less.
+We amortize leasehold improvements over the useful life of the related leasehold improvement or the life of the related lease, whichever is less.